Should you learn Git in a GUI or the command line?

-A common question Git beginners have is:
+A common question I hear from Git beginners is:

 “Should I learn Git in a GUI or in the command line?”

-So let’s start by shortly defining Git GUI and Git command line:
+So let’s start by shortly defining what we mean by “Git GUI” and “Git Command Line”:

 - Git CLI: CLI stands for Command Line Interface.
 You open a terminal, type commands and tell Git what to do.
 This is the default interface and the one you get when you install Git.